YashTushar/Google-Auth-app/README.md

 Enable SPA mode

-Build and Deploy:
+2️⃣ Build and Deploy

 npm run build
 firebase deploy --only hosting

 Your app will be live on the provided Firebase Hosting URL!

-Contributing
+🤝 Contributing

 Feel free to fork and contribute by submitting a pull request.

-License
+📜 License

 This project is open-source and free to use.